 Effective June 1, 2020: Executive Order 20-137, which extends Executive Order 20-94 until July 1, 2020

 Effective May 22, 2020: DBPR Approval of County Plan for Vacation Rental Operations

 Effective May 18, 2020: Executive Order 20-123 brings all Florida counties into Full Phase 1

 Effective May 11, 2020: Executive Order 20-120 allows for the reopening of barbershops & cosmetology salons

 Effective May 4, 2020: Executive Order 20-112 for the Phase 1: Plan for Florida’s Recovery

 The South Tampa Chamber is committed to providing valuable connection, collaboration and educational opportunities for our members.

 - South Tampa Chamber COVID-19 Resources

-- How to Activate Your Membership During this unusual time
+- How to Activate Your Membership TODAY

 - Use your Chamber Membership to market your business